richard-kung/breezeway/README.md

 * gettext
 * pkg-config *(optional)*

-Download the [latest release](https://github.com/n4n0GH/breezeway-mod/releases) or clone this repository:
+Download the [latest stable release](https://github.com/n4n0GH/breezeway-mod/releases) or clone this repository for bleeding edge builds:

 ```
 git clone https://github.com/n4n0GH/breezeway-mod
 ```
-> **Note**: It's recommended to clone it where you can leave the built directory, just in case you want to uninstall **Breezeway-mod**.
+It's recommended to clone the repository to where you can leave the built directory, just in case you want to uninstall **BreezewayMod**.
 However, if you accidentally removed the directory, please check below for manually uninstallation instructions.

 Change to `breezeway-mod` directory and create a new directory called `build`: